pupsette/CompactJson/README.md

 string json = Serializer.ToString(configs);
 ```

-The name of the JSON property, which is used to encode the type name can be chosen as a parameter of the `TypedConverterFactory` in the `[CustomConverterAttribute]`.
+The name of the JSON property, which is used to encode the type name can be chosen as a parameter of the `TypedConverterFactory` in the `[JsonCustomConverterAttribute]`.
 Note, that this property must always appear as first property in the JSON object.
 Also, the classes themselves should not have a property with the same name.

 This example excludes the base type from serialization, because we did not assign a type name.
 Also there is no reflection involved, trying to determine all sub classes!
 Only the type name assignments at your base class makes the type visible to the serializer.

 If your application determines supported types at run-time you can create a custom converter factory, which creates a `TypedConverter` by passing your own implementation of `ITypeNameResolver`.

-One of the `[TypeName]` attributes may set the name parameter to `null` (e.g. `[TypeName(typeof(LogConfiguration), null)]`).
+One of the `[JsonTypeName]` attributes may set the name parameter to `null` (e.g. `[JsonTypeName(typeof(LogConfiguration), null)]`).
 This type is then deserialized in case the type property is missing.
 Also when serializing this type, the type property will not be emitted.

 ## DateTime Formatting